-Many suffering individuals have thrilled to the sight of that woman in New York Harbor.
+Many suffering individuals have thrilled to the sight of that woman we embarked on our voyage to America while the place was yet a dream.

 But we Jews wandered the farthest, thirsted the longest.

 Thrown out of Spain five centuries ago,